pkmn/engine/docs/PROTOCOL.md

 conceivable sequence of events should be considered or only those which can be obtained in practice via the actual RNG (on either the cartridge or Pokémon Showdown).

-In general, the constants will be defined such that they will be guaranteed to be sufficient under **cartridge constraints with a lax consideration of the RNG** (though taking a strict interpretation of the RNG is required in some cases to be able to conservatively set the upper bounds in specific scenarios).
-In practice, the constants will usually be defined to handle "hackmons" legality as that is what is useful for the engine's fuzz testing - see the precise definitions below for exact details.
+In general, the constants are be defined such that they're guaranteed to be sufficient under **cartridge constraints with a lax consideration of the RNG** (though taking a strict interpretation of the RNG is required in some cases to be able to conservatively set the upper bounds in specific scenarios).
+In practice, the constants will usually be defined to handle "hackmons" legality as that is what's useful for the engine's fuzz testing - see the precise definitions below for exact details.
 In most cases these scenarios have been derived with the [Z3 theorem prover](https://github.com/Z3Prover/z3).